Beyond UVJ: Color Selection of Galaxies in the JWST Era: Filter Design and Calibration

 The ideal filter set for distinguishing star-forming galaxies from quiescent galaxies at $z > 3$ should match \uvj\ in simplicity and convenience while reducing the biases inherent in \uvj\ selection such that it will be useful even in the \jwst\ era.
 We designed a set of top-hat filters with central wavelengths at 2900 \AA, 4500 \AA, and 7500 \AA, corresponding to the SDSS $u$, $g$, and $i$ filters, respectively, shown in Figure \ref{fig:filters_all}.

 The synthetic filters were designed to accomplish three main goals.
 First, they robustly straddle the Balmer/4000~\AA\ break, similar to the synthetic $U_m$ and $B_m$ filters in \citet{kriek2010}.
-The wider wavelength spacing of the \su\ and \sg\ filters combined with their narrower widths means that the Balmer Break produces a stronger color signature in \su$-$\sg\ than in $u-g$ and $U-V$.
-We explore this idea further in Section \ref{subsection:beginning_end}.
+The wider wavelength spacing of the \su\ and \sg\ filters combined with their narrower widths means that the Balmer break produces a stronger color signature in \su$-$\sg\ than in $u-g$ and $U-V$. \edittwo{We see this in the color evolution of stellar population tracks in each diagram (Figure \ref{fig:sps_tracks}), with the $\tau = 100$ Myr model entering the quiescent region $\sim 250$ and $\sim 150$ Myr earlier in \sugi\ than in \uvj\ and \ugi, respectively.} We explore this idea further in Section \ref{subsection:beginning_end}.
 For this reason, the \sugi\ filters complement data from NIR medium-band surveys, which were designed to achieve higher resolution sampling of the Balmer/4000~\AA\ break.
 This includes new imaging using $K_b$ and $K_r$ filters ($R\sim 10$) from the FENIKS survey, which split the $K_s$ band into a bluer and redder filter, \editone{similar to the strategy employed by the NMBS and ZFOURGE surveys, which split the $J$ and $H$ bands} for increased wavelength sampling of the Balmer break.
 These $K_b$ and $K_r$ filters have been shown to reduce photometric redshift uncertainties by factors of 2 and 4 at $z <3$ and $z>4$, respectively, and reduce contamination from low-redshift interlopers, usually dusty star-forming galaxies, by a factor of 2 at $4 \lesssim z \lesssim 5$ (\citealt{esdaile2021}).
 We plan to apply our \sugi\ selection to data from FENIKS in a forthcoming paper.

 Second, the synthetic \sugi\ filters avoid regions with strong emission lines.
 These can boost photometry in a particular bandpass, mimicking red $U-V$ or blue $V-J$ colors, hence quiescence (Section \ref{subsection:eelgs}).
 A similar problem occurs with SDSS $u-g$ colors.
 We can quantify the magnitude increase ($\Delta m$) in a filter of width $\Delta \lambda$ using the following, where W$_0$ is the equivalent width of the emission line (\citealt{papovich2001}):